Guy Davis (artist)

-Guy Davis (born 1966) is an American creature designer, concept artist, illustrator and storyboard artist who has worked on film, television, comic book and video game projects.
-He is known for his collaborations with filmmaker Guillermo del Toro, including the television series The Strain (2014–17) and the films Pacific Rim (2013), Crimson Peak (2015) and The Shape of Water (2017).
-Beforehand, Davis was the regular artist for the Hellboy spinoff comic B.P.R.D.
-(2003–2010), as well as the artist behind his own creator-owned comic The Marquis (2009).
+Guy Davis (born 1966) is an American creature designer, concept artist, production designer, illustrator and storyboard artist who has worked on film, television, comic book and video game projects.
+He is known for his collaborations with filmmaker Guillermo del Toro, including the television series Cabinet of Curiosities (2022), The Strain (2014–17) and the films Pacific Rim (2013), Crimson Peak (2015), The Shape of Water (2017) and Pinocchio (2022) along with video game properties including Diablo IV, Gears of War 4 and Alone in the Dark.
+He has also provided illustration work for the White Wolf role-playing game series and TCM Underground, cover artwork for Criterion, poster art for Mondo and product design for Patrón.
+He started his art career illustrating comic books in 1985 and was the regular artist for the Hellboy spinoff comic B.P.R.D.
+(2003–2010), as well as the artist behind his own creator-owned comic The Marquis (1997-2009).

 Biography

-Career
+Early Comics Career 1985 - 2010

 A self-taught illustrator, Guy Davis began his art career in 1985.
 Soon his independent work attracted the editors of Caliber Press, who published his first creator-owned series — the Harvey Award-nominated Baker Street.
 It was the success of Baker Street that got Davis work with DC Comics/Vertigo, illustrating Sandman Mystery Theatre.
-He illustrated Mike Mignola’s ongoing B.P.R.D. series, The Zombies That Ate the World for Métal Hurlant, and his creator-owned series The Marquis for Dark Horse Comics.
-He has also provided illustration work for the White Wolf role-playing game series and TCM Underground, cover artwork for Criterion, and poster art for Mondo.
+He illustrated Mike Mignola's ongoing B.P.R.D. series, The Zombies That Ate the World for Métal Hurlant, and his creator-owned series The Marquis for Dark Horse Comics.
+At the 2011 ECCC, Davis announced he would be leaving as the ongoing B.P.R.D. artist and no longer continue working in comics.